Hastings Mill Park: Construction

 The Vancouver Park board collaborated with the architects at PWL Partnership in order to build a new playground which would be more child friendly and suitable for a wider range of ages.
 A public open house was conducted in the summer of 2015 in order to gain feedback from the community into the new design.
 The renovated playground opened in the fall of 2016 and now consists of two tall swings, two toddler swings, two standard swings, adventure log playground and a new playhouse with a sand area.
 The new playground is made entirely out of wood logs and timber to recall the history of the city's logging pioneer community.

 Surrounding facilities

 The Royal Vancouver Yacht Club, Jericho Tennis Club, Jericho Park and Beach are all located within walking distance from the park.
 Located at Jericho Park and Beach are public bathrooms, pay parking, a concession stand, and various sports fields such as a basketball court and soccer fields.

 A bike path connects to the Hastings Mill park.
-This path connects to most of Vancouver's bike paths and can take you towards Pacific Spirit Regional Park or into Downtown Vancouver and is comfortable for all ages and abilities.
+This path connects to most of Vancouver's bike paths and can take visitors towards Pacific Spirit Regional Park or into Downtown Vancouver and is said to be 'comfortable for all ages' and abilities.